felipemunozri/Simon_says-game/README.md

 # Simon_says-game
-A Simon-says game written in Javascript
+A Simon-says game written in Javascript.